marlinarnz/quetzal_germany/README.md

 ### First model run

-You can run the whole model by executing all notebooks in the order stated under Structure.
-However, the repository comes with transport networks but without level-of-service (LoS) attributes assigned to origin-destination (OD) relations.
-This is because LoS attribution is strongly assumption-driven and the LoS shortest path table is too large to be hosted online efficiently.
-Thus, you only need to create LoS tables for road and PT connections by running all `prep3X` notebooks and adjusting the assumptions made, if needed.
-However, adjustments to LoS attributes must be consistent with assumptions made for calibration data (`calX` notebooks).
+This repository (together with static input data) contains road and public transport (incl. air) networks, aggregated networks, and estimation results for the choice model.
+Thus, you can simply execute all `prep3X` notebooks to generate the level-of-service (LoS)-shortest-paths-stack and then run the model notebooks in order of classic transport modelling (generation, distribution, mode choice, assignment).
+You can adjust network-related assumptions in the `prep30` notebooks, if you want to simulate an alternative transport system.

+Detailed descriptions what the notebooks do are to be found as comments.
 Your StepModel object (always abbreviated with `sm`) is where the magic happens.
 It saves all tables as attributes (pandas `DataFrame`s) and provides all transport modelling specific functions from the quetzal library.
 Quetzal provides wrapper function for classic steps in aggregated transport modelling (trip generation, assignment, etc.), which execute a set of more specific functions.
 Due to a higher degree of customisation, this model mostly uses quetzal's specific functions in many places.

-After creating LoS tables you are able to run the four step model (`model_X` notebooks in classic order).
-If you don't have access to travel demand data (see below), you can only run `model_logit` - mode choice.
-This will output mode choice probabilities, which you can then visualise using the `valX` notebooks.
+If you don't have access to travel demand data (see below), you can only run `prepX` notebooks and `model_logit` - mode choice.
+This will output mode choice probabilities, which you can then visualise using the `val1X` notebooks.

 ### Example for custom region (or new generation of networks)